top of page

 Surgery

-I was happy and nervous as well.
-I was afraid my curve would grow out of VBT parameters during the 4-month wait.
-I kept wearing my brace and exercising.
+was booked out for four months, and his scheduler would call us to confirm a surgery date.
+I felt relieved but anxious, fearing that my curve might grow out of VBT parameters during the 4-month wait.
+Consequently, I continued wearing my brace and exercising.

-At 5 am on January 9th, 2019, I was woken up by nurses and wheeled into the pre-surgery room to meet Dr. Samdani, his fellows, the anesthesiologist team, and the nurses.
-My anesthesiologist gave me a drink and told me to say bye to my parents.
+anesthesiologist gave me a drink and told me to say bye to my parents.
 My mom later told me I was laughing and giggling and waving goodbye to her, but I didn’t recollect anything.

-When Dr. Samdani visited me, he showed me pictures of my spine.
-He put screws on my spine from the T5 to L1 vertebrae and reduced my curve in half.
-Before surgery, my curve was 66 degrees, and it was now about 35 degrees.
+.
+He inserted nine titanium screws into my spine, spanning from the T5 to L1 vertebrae, and reduced my curve from 66 degrees to 35 degrees.
 After one week, I was discharged from the hospital.
-My parents rented a hotel room, and we stayed in Philadelphia for another week before flying home.
+We stayed in Philadelphia for another week before flying home.

 Revision